grappler185/MMA/README.md

 UFC DataSet - dataset collected from ufcstats.com
 CSV file with names of 2107 MMA fighters that ever competed in UFC or UFC owned promotions such as Pride and Strikeforce

-If you hae any ideas what else to add, let me know :)
+If you have any ideas what else to add, let me know :)